What is LDCT?

 Which of my patients are eligible?

-A low-dose lung CT scan requires pre-authorization from commercial payers (G0297).
-While Medicare does not have a formal authorization process, in order for you to obtain an authorization number, your patients must meet the following criteria:
+A low-dose lung CT scan requires pre-authorization from commercial payers (CPT: S8032).
+In order for you to obtain an authorization number, your patients must meet the following criteria:

 - No signs or symptoms of lung cancer